 Statutes of the European Network for Business and Industrial Statistics

-Also available on-line: the
+Also available on-line: the by-laws.

 I. NAME AND REGISTERED OFFICE